 Now let us take a closer look at the financials of the companies and how their stocks have performed.

 A) Debt to Equity

-Here we can see that Hero and Eicher have no debt whereas Bajaj is nearly debt-free.
+Here we can see that Hero and Eicher have minimal debt whereas Bajaj is debt-free.
 TVS however has leveraged because it is currently the smallest player among these giants.
-But this too can be managed.

 B) ROE & ROCE

 Taking a look at the ROE and ROCE the returns offered by these companies are phenomenal.
-An ideal ROE of 15-20% is expected but Hero had provided an ROE of 26.94% followed by Eicher and Bajaj both nearing 25%.
+They are in the ideal ROE range of 15-20%.
 This is extended to the ROCE as well because these stocks have virtually no debt.

-TVS Motors still performs well as all the stocks provide returns on equity and capital employed over 15%.
-One of the reasons for TVS falling short of the others in ROCE is its leveraged finances.
+TVS Motors still performs well as all the stocks provide returns on equity of over 15%.
+One of the reasons for TVS’s higher ROE than its ROCE is its leveraged finances.

 C) Stock Price